ankit4oct/DBWork/README.md

-This repository uses :
-Realm is a mobile database: a replacement for Core Data & SQLite (https://realm.io) which is licensed under Apache License 2.0.
+This repository uses Realm  which is a mobile database: a replacement for Core Data & SQLite (https://realm.io) which is licensed under Apache License 2.0.